-(15) When the supervising electrician is found to not be present on the job site, the trainee will be given a form by the inspector that must be fully completed and returned or post-marked within twenty-four hours to the inspector.
+(15) When the supervising electrician is found to not be present on the job site, the trainee may be given a form by the inspector that must be fully completed and returned or postmarked within twenty-four hours to the inspector.
 The supervising electrician must sign the statement for the trainee if appropriate supervision was provided.
 If the supervising electrician fails or refuses to assist the trainee in completing the form, the trainee must return the form with a signed and dated statement stating the supervising electrician's name and saying that the supervising electrician refused to assist.

-Trainees seeking a journeyman electrician certificate - Working with no supervision.
+Trainees seeking a journey level electrician certificate -Working with no supervision.

-- (16) Trainee seeking a general (01) journeyman electrician certificate of competency.
-After review by the department, a trainee may be issued a six-month, nonrenewable unsupervised electrical training certificate that will allow the individual to work without supervision if the trainee: - (a) Has submitted a complete application for an unsupervised electrical training certificate; - (b) Has worked over seven thousand hours properly supervised not to include more than four thousand of specialty experience; - (c) Has successfully completed or is currently enrolled in an approved apprenticeship program or an electrical construction trade program in a school approved by the board of community and technical colleges; - (d) Has paid all appropriate training certificate fees listed in WAC 296-46B-909; and - (e) Is currently working for and continues to work for a licensed electrical contractor that employs at least one certified journeyman or specialty electrician in the appropriate specialty.
+(16) Trainee seeking a general (01) journey level electrician certificate of competency.
+After review by the department, a trainee may be issued a six-month, nonrenewable unsupervised electrical training certificate that will allow the individual to work without supervision if the trainee:

+(a) Has submitted a complete application for an unsupervised electrical training certificate;

+(b) Has worked over seven thousand hours properly supervised not to include more than four thousand of specialty experience;

+(c) Has successfully completed or is currently enrolled in an approved apprenticeship program or an electrical construction trade program in a school approved by the board of community and technical colleges;

+(d) Has paid all appropriate training certificate fees listed in WAC 296-46B-909; and fied journey level or specialty electrician in the appropriate specialty.

+(e) Is currently working for and continues to work for a licensed electrical contractor that employs at least one certi-

-Trainees seeking certain specialty electrician certificates - Working with reduced or no supervision.
+Trainees seeking certain specialty electrician certificates -Working with reduced or no supervision.

-- (17) After review by the department, a trainee may be issued a nonrenewable zero percent supervision training certificate that will allow the individual to work without supervision if the trainee meets the requirements in subsection (4) of this section. - (18) Electrical trainees may work unsupervised when installing HVAC/R thermostat cable when the HVAC/R system consists of a single thermostat in one- and two-family dwelling units where line voltage power has not been connected to the dwelling's electrical system.
+(17) After review by the department, a trainee may be issued a nonrenewable zero percent supervision training certificate that will allow the individual to work without supervision if the trainee meets the requirements in subsection (4) of this section.

+(18) Electrical trainees may work unsupervised when installing HVAC/R thermostat cable when the HVAC/R system consists of a single thermostat in one- and two-family dwelling units where line voltage power has not been connected to the dwelling's electrical system.

 [Statutory Authority: Chapter 19.28 RCW.
-WSR 13-03-128, § 296-46B-942, filed 1/22/13, effective 3/1/13.]
+WSR 14-11-075, § 296-46B-942, filed 5/20/14, effective 7/1/14; WSR 13-03-128, § 296-46B-942, filed 1/22/13, effective 3/1/13.]

-WAC 296-46B-945 Qualifying for master, journeyman, specialty electrician examinations.
+WAC 296-46B-945 Qualifying for master, journey level, specialty electrician examinations.
 (1) General.

-- (a) All applicants must be at least sixteen years of age. - (b) All applicants, from in or out of state, must demonstrate the completion of basic trainee classes described in WAC 296-46B-970 (4)(c)(ii)(D). - (i) Twenty-four hours where two thousand or more; but less than four thousand hours of work experience is required. - (ii) Forty-eight hours where four thousand or more; but less than six thousand hours of work experience is required. - (iii) Seventy-two hours where six thousand or more; but less than eight thousand hours of work experience is required. - (iv) Ninety-six hours where eight thousand or more of work experience is required.
+(a) All applicants must be at least sixteen years of age.

+(b) All applicants, from in or out of state, must demonstrate the completion of basic trainee classes described in WAC 296-46B-970 (4)(c)(ii)(D).

+(i) Twenty-four hours where two thousand or more; but less than four thousand hours of work experience is required.

+(ii) Forty-eight hours where four thousand or more; but less than six thousand hours of work experience is required.

+(iii) Seventy-two hours where six thousand or more; but less than eight thousand hours of work experience is required.

+(iv) Ninety-six hours where eight thousand or more of work experience is required.